Should I Replace My Galvanized Plumbing?

 Corroded, old galvanized plumbing

-Do you own an older home with galvanized water piping?
+Do you own an older home with galvanized plumbing?

-If yes, then you may have started to have plumbing issues, such as low water pressure, rusty and discolored water, or perhaps even suffered leaks.
+If so, then you may have started to experience plumbing issues such as low water pressurerusty and discolored water, or water leaks.

-It may be time to consider a replumb, and replace your old galvanized piping with new PEX tubing or copper pipe.
+It may be time to consider replacing your old galvanized pipes with new PEX tubing or copper pipe.

-In this article, we discuss topics associated with galvanized pipes used in hot and cold water residential plumbing systems: including determining if you have galvanized plumbingcommon galvanized pipe problems, as well as galvanized replacement options.
+This article will focus on galvanized pipes used in hot and cold water residential plumbing systems.
+We will help you determine if you have galvanized plumbingdiscuss common galvanized pipe problems, and lay out the best galvanized replacement options.

 What Is Galvanized Steel Plumbing?

-Galvanized steel plumbing is steel pipes and fittings coated with zinc, through a process called galvanization.
-The zinc is a protective layer, intended to prevent rusting of steel (or iron).
+Galvanized plumbing is steel pipes and fittings coated with zinc, through a process called galvanization.
+The zinc acts as a protective layer that is intended to prevent the steel (or iron) from rusting.

 When the zinc coating eventually wears off, the underlying steel (or iron) will become exposed to oxygen and chemicals in the water, and start to rust and corrode.
-Unless galvanized pipe is located in a damp area, the pipe exterior may be in very good condition, even though the interior is heavily corroded and rusty.
+Unless galvanized pipes are located in a damp area, the pipe exterior may be in very good condition, even though the interior is heavily corroded and rusty.

-Galvanized plumbing was very common in the United States, up to about 1960, where it was gradually phased out as a preferred plumbing material, replaced by copper piping or various types of plastic tubing (PEXCPVCPolybutylene).
+Galvanized plumbing was very common in the United States, up to about 1960, when it was gradually phased out as a preferred plumbing material and replaced by copper piping or various types of plastic tubing (PEXCPVCPolybutylene).

 TOC